 This information will help the translator further understand your company to produce the best possible translation.
 Your company glossary should include the following: corporate/product names, terms that should remain in English and “lingo” that should stay consistent across languages.
 Both the glossary and style guide ensure consistency and quality across languages.
 They should be reviewed and approved by both parties, and constantly updated when need be.
 This will give a better understanding for the translator to further translate everything appropriately and ensure consistency over time.

 Provide Subject Matter Information

-Preparing your translator with background information of your company as well as a brief synopsis of what they'll be translating will help save time on the process.
-You're able to tell them what direction you are trying to go in and how you want the information to be understood.
-The more detail you can provide the better to ensure you get the best translator for the job and so that translator can give the highest quality possible.
+Preparing your translator with background information of your company as well as a brief synopsis of what they’ll be translating will help save time on the process.
+You’re able to tell them what direction you are trying to go in and how you want the information to be understood.
+The more detail you can provide the better to ensure you get the best translator for the job and so that the translator can give the highest quality possible.
 The information should include a brief overview, the message you are trying to get across, the target audience and some side notes for clarification on unique topics.

 Ask About Translation Memory Tools

 Translation memory tools are a strategic way to store your translation work.
 This can save time in the future if you have documentation of a similar subject.
 This will also provide a professional level of consistency so the translator doesn’t need to re-translate repeated words and phrases, they simply review and edit for context.
 Without using a translation memory to hold repeated content for future use, you will be translating the same phrases time and time again.
 These tools can be very helpful for both parties, saving both time and money while just easing the job altogether.